-It can be tough to find the best gifts for children, but finding the best gift for a 1-year-old might be easier than you think: It’s that age when the box really can be more exciting than the toy inside.
+Finding unique presents for kids can feel like a challenge, but getting a meaningful gift for a 1-year-old might be easier than you think: It’s that age when the box really can be more exciting than the toy inside.

 That’s because favorite activities at age 1 include pushing and pulling, putting things together and taking them apart, and — yes — moving things in and out of boxes.